cyristo/apifit/README.md

 The second row is the column headers.
 This test doesn't requiere any input data, only output assertions (columns with an ?).

-The third row contains the test data, which are only assertions for this simple test.
+The third row contains the test data.

 Apitfit assertions are based on two patterns:
 * Apifit key words (like *status code*)
 * JsonPath expression language (http://goessner.net/articles/JsonPath/)